 - Certificate of Tax Exemption from the Bureau of Internal Revenue (BIR),

 - Case Study from the Department of Social Welfare and Development (DSWD), or Affidavit of No Income

 - For children of Overseas Filipino Workers (OFW) and seafarers, a latest copy of contract or proof of income may be considered.

 B. Certificate of good moral character from the last school attended

 Step 1.
 Fill out the CHED Student Financial Assistance Programs StuFAPs application form from CHED offices or you can download it here.

 Step 2.
 After you fully accomplished the form, submit it to CHED Regional Offices together with all documentary requirements mentioned above.

 Step 3.
 After the evaluation of the forms and documents you submitted, CHED will contact/mail you regarding the status of your application.

-For more information about CHED scholarship, please visit CHED official website or the Philippine government official gazette.
+For more information about the CHED scholarship, please visit CHED official website or the Philippine government official gazette.